coredns/rfc/GSoC_Proposal.md

 ## Retraining the Model

-Retraining the model will be of prime importance, as if the engineer pbserves some anomalous but the model predicts that no anomaly occured.
+Retraining the model will be of prime importance as if the engineer observes some anomalous but the model predicts that no anomaly occurred.
 In that case, the engineer labels this data and then the model is retrained.
 This is applicalbe only for models 2 and 3.

 ## Packaging it as a Class

 The trained model would be packaged as a class.
-Moreover the classes would contain functions (given below) that would make training and testing the model much easier, even if he/she has no prior knowledge about TensorFlow/Keras syntaxes.
+Moreover, the classes would contain functions (given below) that would make training and testing the model much easier, even if he/she has no prior knowledge about TensorFlow/Keras syntaxes.
 The functions are as follows:

 ```python
 def import_weights()